Claiming a super tax deduction

 min read

-Claiming a tax deduction for your personal super contributions may help reduce the amount of tax you pay, depending on your circumstances.
-Over 20,000 QSuper members submitted a claim in 2018-19, receiving an estimated $20.2 million back in total.1
+Claiming a tax deduction for your personal super contributions may help reduce the amount of income tax you pay, depending on your circumstances.

-So if you make personal super contributions, claiming them as a tax deduction might mean paying less tax.
-Below we have outlined some of the main FAQs for you to consider.
+If you make personal super contributions, claiming them as a tax deduction might mean paying less income tax.

 A tax deduction can be claimed for: